 - Heinz, the Baron Krauss von Espy.
 "Silly man.
 I am a Baron."

 - Hollywood Law: In America, if you were in your spouse's will before, but the two of you divorce later, the part of the will that left his/her property to you is automatically nullified.
+Also, one party's adultery is irrelevant, as divorce law is now no-fault in California and the rest of the US.

 - Irrevocable Order: The lawyers find they cannot reach the killer they hired.